-27. The Government has worked closely with the Irish Government in considering the practical and legislative implications of the International Body's Report.
-Effective decommissioning requires a co-ordinated approach in both jurisdictions.

-28. As a result of these considerations, the Government has prepared a draft of the legislation which, in its view, will be necessary to implement the International Body's guidelines on modalities.
-Both the legislative and practical arrangements will, however, need to secure the confidence of the participants.
+- 27. The Government has worked closely with the Irish Government in considering the practical and legislative implications of the International Body's Report.
+Effective decommissioning requires a co-ordinated approach in both jurisdictions. - 28.
+As a result of these considerations, the Government has prepared a draft of the legislation which, in its view, will be necessary to implement the International Body's guidelines on modalities.
+Both the legislative and practical arrangements will, however, need to secure the confidence of the participants and those whose arms will be decommissioned.
 With this in mind, the Government will invite the views of participants on draft legislation in whatever mechanism is established to secure implementation of the Report.